Graph Filters for Signal Processing and Machine Learning on Graphs: A Look Ahead

 \section{A Look Ahead}

 We have identified the following main promising directions regarding fundamental research on graph filters. \begin{enumerate} \item The computation cost of graph filters is at best linear in the number of edges in the graph.
 While this may allow scalability to tens of thousands of nodes, it becomes a challenge for web-scale graphs containing billions of nodes and edges.
-In these cases, sparsifying techniques on the filter implementation are needed but at the same time the implications of these solutions into the output become more challenging to address. \item Some recent works have shown that for particular classes of graphs we could exploit the graph frequency density distribution to improve the filter design.
-However, it is still unaddressed the aspect of how to use properties of particular graph families to aid learning and to understand better how the statistical topological properties affect the filter frequency response. \item We focused on the role of graph filters over static and idealistic graphs.
+In these cases, sparsifying techniques on the filter implementation are needed but at the same time the implications of these solutions into the output become more challenging to address. \item Some recent works have shown that for particular classes of graphs we can exploit the graph frequency density distribution to improve the filter design.
+However, it is still unaddressed how to use properties of particular graph families to aid learning and to understand better how the statistical topological properties affect the filter frequency response. \item We focused on the role of graph filters over static and idealistic graphs.
 However, real networks are dynamic, noisy, and the respective signals are also time varying.
-Therefore, one of the biggest challenges is to extend graph filters to this dynamic setting in a principled manner by accounting for the variability in the number of nodes, edges, and graph signal \cite{isufi20162,grassi2017time,das2022graph}. \item In several nonlinear tasks (e.g., classification) graph filters have been often designed via suboptimal losses to prioritize convex and mathematically tractable solutions.
-While often offering a good performance, further improvement can be achieved by using non-convex losses and respective iterative algorithms to find the filter parameters. \item Federated learning tackles the problem of training a model when the data and/or the parameters are located on several different machines \cite{li2020federated}.
+Therefore, one of the biggest challenges is to extend graph filters to this dynamic setting in a principled manner by accounting for the variability in the graph signals and in the number of nodes and edges \cite{isufi20162,grassi2017time,das2022graph}. \item In several nonlinear tasks (e.g., classification) graph filters are often designed via suboptimal losses to prioritize convex and mathematically tractable solutions.
+Further improvement can be achieved by using non-convex losses and iterative algorithms to find the filter parameters. \item Federated learning tackles the problem of training a model when the data and/or the parameters are located on several different machines \cite{li2020federated}.
 The central tenet of federated learning involves exchanging messages among these machines in order to train models, while satisfying security, privacy, and communication constraints.
 This exchange of messages can be interpreted as the implementation of one or more graph filters, and thus, graph filtering has the potential to be a useful framework for analyzing and synthesizing federated learning methods. \item Regarding applications, graph filters and respective extensions have potential in power and water networks \cite{ramakrishna2021grid,zhou2022bridging}, Internet of Things \cite{jablonski2017graph}, and finance \cite{cardoso2020algorithms}. \end{enumerate}